elvis808/Gugel-Search-Engine/README.md

 # Gugel - The Search Engine

 This awesome project runs on mostly JavaScipt but utilizes Reacts Context API.
-With the Google API being inovolved, this application pulls all searches needed to provide easy and fast search answers.
+With the help of Google API being inovolved, this application pulls all searches needed to provide easy and fast answers.

 ## Demo